import-js/eslint-plugin-import/docs/rules/no-cycle.md

 > Cyclic dependency are **always** a dangerous anti-pattern as discussed extensively in [#2265](https://github.com/import-js/eslint-plugin-import/issues/2265).
 Please be extra careful about using this option.

+#### `disableScc`

+This option disables a pre-processing step that calculates [Strongly Connected Components](https://en.wikipedia.org/wiki/Strongly_connected_component), which are used for avoiding unnecessary work checking files in different SCCs for cycles.

+However, under some configurations, this pre-processing may be more expensive than the time it saves.

+When this option is `true`, we don't calculate any SCC graph, and check all files for cycles (leading to higher time-complexity).
+Default is `false`.

 ## When Not To Use It

 This rule is comparatively computationally expensive.
 If you are pressed for lint